AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Analysis and numerical simulations

 \subsubsection{Measurements error}

-In \fig{fig:boxplot_aoa}, we show the Doppler frequency estimation error as a function fo the \ac{snr}, and of the noise affecting \ac{aod} measurements ($\sigma_{\alpha}$).
-Lower \ac{snr} values greatly increase the estimation error spread, despite its median remaining below $0.02$. \fig{fig:boxplot_aoa} also shows that $\hat{f}_{\rm D,t}$ is slightly affected by the \ac{aod} error, which means that the \ac{snr} level has a much stronger impact.
-As a reference for comparison, we also plot the median $\varepsilon_{f_{\rm D,t}}$ for a \textit{static} TX.
+In \fig{fig:boxplot_aoa_music}, we show the Doppler frequency estimation error as a function of the \ac{snr}, and of the noise affecting \ac{aod} measurements ($\sigma_{\alpha}$).
+Lower \ac{snr} values greatly increase the estimation error spread, despite its median remaining below $0.02$. \fig{fig:boxplot_aoa_music} also shows that $\widehat{f}_{\rm D,t}$ is slightly affected by the \ac{aod} error, which means that the \ac{snr} level has a much stronger impact.
+Even though \ac{jm} improves with higher \ac{snr} levels, \ourname{} still outperforms it due to its capability of separating the target and the device Doppler.